 Above, you can see a great picture of the early stages of bolting in my Larry’s Red lettuce.
 You can see the lettuce plant changes shape and starts forming a long stalk that will eventually flower.

 Here’s a shot of one of the same plants later in the year.
-You can see a few of the leftover yellow flowers, but for the most part this plant has finished flowering and the seeds are developing.
+You can see a few of the leftover yellow flowers, but for the most part, this plant has finished flowering and the seeds are developing.
 Lettuce seeds develop a “feather” after flowering (similar to a dandelion).
-Lettuce plants also are very irregular at flowering.
-You will see flowers developing on the plant over a period as long as 6 weeks with some types.
+Lettuce plants also are very irregular in flowering.
+You will see flowers developing on the plant over a period of as long as 6 weeks with some types.
 Seeds are ready around 3 weeks after the flowering so you may need to harvest several times.

 Lettuce is Self Fertile